herrera-ignacio/oopnotes/README.md

 Dynamic and highly parameterized software is more difficult to undestand than static software.
 There are also inneficiencies in runtime, although human inefficiencies are the most importants in the long term.

 Delegation s a good design choice only when it simplifies more than it complicates.
 It works best when used in a very stylized way, that is, in standard patterns.
-# Fundamentals: Causes of Redesign
+# Fundamentals - Causes of Redesign
 Some of the common causes of redesign are presented alongside the design patterns that solve them.

  #### Create an object specifiying its class explicitly